 The zombie!Doctor Light progressively tearing off the current Doctor Light's costume during their battle in Blackest Night.
 She's supposed to be in danger of getting raped and then eaten.
 But some genius went to the trouble of putting Fanservice in the scene.
-This is so funny on the meta level that it kills the mood.

-You know you have reached impressive levels of Narm when the people making the comic refuse to include a panel because it keeps making them laugh.
+You know you've reached impressive levels of Narm when the people making the comic refuse to include a panel because it keeps making them laugh.
 In 52, Booster Gold was going to die, but the authors were Genre Savvy and realized that nobody who had experience with comics would believe he was dead.
 So, they figured out an obvious solution: Show the body.
-They also had to make sure it was clearly a corpse; otherwise, "he is just in a coma" would be tossed around right away.
+They also had to make sure it was clearly a corpse; otherwise, "he's just in a coma" would be tossed around right away.
 They had him bisected and falling to the ground in two bloody chunks.
-Unfortunately, seeing the two pieces drop to the ground was damn funny; the trade paperbacks came with commentary from the creators, along with a few preliminary sketches, and the authors revealed that the separate panels of one part of the body falling, followed by another panel showing the rest of the body falling, could not be taken seriously, and the supposedly horrific and disturbing death of a major character was instead ridiculous.
+Unfortunately, seeing the two pieces drop to the ground was found amusing; the trade paperbacks came with commentary from the creators, along with a few preliminary sketches, and the authors revealed that the separate panels of one part of the body falling, followed by another panel showing the rest of the body falling, could not be taken seriously, and the supposedly horrific and disturbing death of a major character was instead ridiculous.
 They took out the original panel and re-wrote it, salvaging the scene.

 Much later in the series, a hand-to-hand sparring session uses a certain sound effect a few times.
 That sound effect?
 "Fap".
 Um...